ringzerocode/Shellcoding/README.md

 1) GENERATE EXE FROM ASSEMBLY HELLOWORLD:
 -----------------------------------------------

-An optimized version of assembly x86-64 hello world that can be executed as shellcode.
+hello.s is an optimized version of assembly x86-64 hello world that can be executed as shellcode. assembler.sh is a bash script to make an executable file out of an assembly .s file.

 ./assembler.sh hello.s